tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 Items will give you a level bonus to certain tasks.
 For example, a `+4` item would let you re-roll four dice (that rolled ones).
 The number of dice rolled is the DC of the check.
 An item is described with a name, a skill bonus, and what skill it adds to.

+### Item Effects

+Some items such as weapons will have effects that are applied to things they are used on, for example, a small knife will have the effect of, "Shallow Wound".
+If an item doesn't have a stated effect, feel free to make one up that sounds reasonable.

 ## Creating a Campaign

-If you are making a campaign with this system, it's a bit like the real thing, the rules are simple, and if you lose, something bad happens.
+If you are making a campaign with this system, it's a bit like the real thing this system is named after, the rules are simple, and if you lose, something bad happens.
 If you are the DM, you can choose what that bad thing is.
 You must first create a goal for the players to try to reach, and then put stuff in the way.
 These obstacles can be as a simple as a locked door or a short hike, but can be as complicated as a magic puzzle or a full blown heist.
 These can be represented rules wise as a bunch of skill checks, roleplaying, or a scavenger hunt, but remember that using only one type of rule for all the obstacles in the campaign